ivoa/dm-usecases/usecases/time-series/fb+ml-proposal/README.md

    * The calibration details, reduction features, varying position of the detection, instrumental details are given
    * They are all considered as TimeDependant  parameters
    * So the structure of the instance is very similar to the previous one except than instead of having two associatedParameters (to the time) we have plenty of those now.
+   * We have defined CoordinateSystems.
+TimeSys (and HelioTimeSys) are classical coords datamodel instances.
+PhotSys (actually PhotFrame inside it) encompass an instance of PhotDM "Photcal".
+   * we have added two yml files which implement excerpt of our two xml examples in yaml : TimeSeriesGAVO-Gaia-RP-annot.xml  and